 So, during the holiday season, if someone tells you about a conspiracy theory that he has newly discovered on social networks, and that comes from a site with hundreds of thousands of followers, there is maybe some good reasons to beware.
 And, if you want my humble opinion, and very personal, with the happy reunion that is announced with family and friends, is probably better to enjoy, while it passes, a few moments of respite that loom to empty the sad false news, and instead enjoy every present moment to replenish positive energies for the new year.
 This is ultimately what matters most in life.
 Because time passes inexorably.

-With all that said, I wish you all very pleasant moments during the meetings of the Holidays and wish to find you in 2018 for the publication of my new book.
+With all that said, I wish you all very pleasant moments during the meetings of the Holidays and wish to find you later for the publication of my new book.
 Then, I suggest you listen of Pink Floyd’s song Breathe (Reprise) on Dark Side of the Moon during these peaceful moments: ¨Home, home again, I like to be here when I can, When I come home cold and tired, It’s good to warm my bones beside the fire¨.